 The governing body and school leadership team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
-It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
+It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place.
 It ensures that volunteers are appropriately supervised in school.

-The Designated Safeguarding Lead (and Deputy)
+The Designated Safeguarding Lead (and Deputy) (DSL/DDSL)